-Dr. Christensen has worked with children with a variety of special needs; including ADHD, Autism Spectrum Disorders, Pervasive Developmental Delay, Down Syndrome, Cerebral Palsy, Williams Syndrome, Chromosome Deletion and Learning Disabled as well as some additional conditions: Apraxia, Tremor, Poor Muscle Tone.
+Dr. Weiss has worked with children with a variety of special needs; including ADHD, Autism Spectrum Disorders, Pervasive Developmental Delay, Down Syndrome, Cerebral Palsy, Williams Syndrome, Chromosome Deletion and Learning Disabled as well as some additional conditions: Apraxia, Tremor, Poor Muscle Tone.

 Children with Special Needs have the same vision problems as neuro-typical children.
 These disorders may include, nearsightedness or farsightedness, as well as other eye-coordination disorders such as eye turns (strabismus); eye movement dysfunction, “lazy eye” (amblyopia); or poor eye teaming and coordination, causing the child to have a distorted sense of what he is viewing.
 Depth perception and other visual information-processing problems are also common.